MinchinWeb/blog.minchin.ca/content/20181025-cname-plugin-121-for-pelican-released.md

 <!-- PELICAN_BEGIN_SUMMARY -->

-Writing these posts about the new releases is often a little funny becuase the changes made are often so small that they don't really feel worthy of their own post, but collectively, they start adding up.
+Writing these posts about the new releases is often a little funny because the changes made are often so small that they don't really feel worthy of their own post, but collectively, they start adding up.
 So this post actually covers five releases combined: 1.0.3, 1.0.4, 1.1.0, 1.2.0, 1.2.1.